alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 .\ENVName-env\Scripts\activate (Replace ENVName-env with the name of the KEEP App virtual environment)
 ```
 4. Create the main Django application inside the `src` folder by using the following command
-> NOTE: This command will create a manage.py file and a subfolder with the same name as your project-name within the src folder.
+> Note: This command will create a manage.py file and a subfolder with the same name as your project-name within the src folder.
 Take note of the location of the manage.py file, as this will be used for a number of commands later.
 ```
 django-admin startproject project-name src (Replace project-name with whatever you'd like)
 ```